 Always wear safety glasses and nitrile gloves when servicing your Indian Motorcycle.
-To inspect and adjust the drive belt tension on your Indian Chief or Indian Vintage, follow these steps:
+To inspect and adjust the drive belt tension on your Indian Vintage or model year 2020 and older Chief, follow these steps:

 1. Park the bike on a flat, level surface and allow it to cool completely.

 2. Lift the motorcycle according to your Owner’s Manual guidelines and elevate the rear wheel.
 The motorcycle must be stable before proceeding.

 4. Inspect the drive belt for damage and wear.
 Refer to your Owner’s Manual for belt wear analysis.
 If inspection reveals a need for replacement, see your authorized Indian Motorcycle Dealer.

 5. Next, check and record the belt deflection, applying 10 pounds of force.
 Ensure the belt is dry before measuring.
 Locking the tape measurer will make it easier to maintain consistent measurements.

 - Using the tire valve stem as a reference, measure at three additional points 90 degrees apart on the tire.
 The tightest point or smallest measurement should be 28mm (1.1 inches) or eight notches up the belt guard at 10 pounds of force.

 - If adjustment is needed, rotate the wheel forward and mark the tightest measurement point on the tire for reference.